 - Section meetings, focus group meetings, and receptions are scheduled between 4 and 8:30 p.m.
 Central Time.

-Access to all conference sessions (including Zoom meeting links) will be through Whova, our 2020 Conference Platform.
+Access to all sessions during the conference (including Zoom meeting links) will be through our 2020 Conference Platform.
 You will also be able to view session abstracts, recordings, visit the exhibits, University Receptions, and connect and chat with other attendees through chats and meet-ups.
-Log in to Whova on your computer's web app or download the mobile app.
-Get started here.

 These tips were suggested by NCFR conference veterans.

 - Go to the Newcomers Welcome event (Tuesday, Nov.
 10 at 4–5 p.m. session #034).
 Mix and mingle with other first-time attendees, as well as other family scholars and professionals attending the conference.
 There are prizes, and more information to help make the most of your conference experience and involvement with NCFR.
 Sponsored by Texas Tech University.

 - Attend sessions marked “SNP."
 That stands for "Students and New Professionals."
 These sessions are designed for anyone who is currently pursuing a degree or earned their last degree within the last five years, but anyone is welcome!
 Find a filtered list of SNP sessions in the conference schedule.

 - Connect with presenters.
 Attend sessions on topics you’re interested in, take notes, and introduce yourself to the presenter(s) after their session.
 Arrange a time to chat or meet-up with them later during the conference or ask if you can call or email them.
 A big part of the conference is networking and making connections, and most presenters are happy to see people take interest in their work and discuss it further.